My 3-Ingredient Breakfast Bowl of Protein Pow

 1. First, make your porridge by heating the coconut milk with the oats in a nonstick pot.
 Make sure it’s the cartoned coconut milk kind, not the canned kind, because you want the milk to be light and mild in its ‘coconuttyness’; if you don’t like or have any cartoned coconut milk though, you can use almond milk or hemp milk!
 OK.
 Once the porridge has begun to thicken, whisk the egg whites with about 1/2 cup of warm water until they start meringuing.

-2. Look at the pic here for some guidance of what the whole thing should look like.
-When the egg whites are meringued (i.e. when they’ve gotten big and fluffy), pour them on top of the porridge.
+2. When the egg whites are meringued (i.e. when they’ve gotten big and fluffy), pour them on top of the porridge.
 Then, turn the heat to low and cover the whole thing.
 You want to turn the heat down so as not to burn the porridge and ensure that the egg whites cook thoroughly.
 3. Once the whole thing is cooked (and you’ll know because you’ll be able to stick a knife in there and it won’t be all watery inside), turn the whole thing over on a plate – or eat it straight out of the pot!
-I often do the latter, here’s some incriminating evidence, hehe.
+I often do the latter.

 Macros per Bowl